 A gleeful smile is on Scrooge McDuck’s face when he dives into his legendary money pit.
 The lesson here is to learn that you can enjoy your money and not feel bad about possessing it.

-Money doesn’t have to make you feel dirty and doesn’t need to be viewed as the root of all evil.
-Money is earned through hard work — be it your own or your family’s.
+Money doesn’t have to make you feel dirty, and you don’t need to view it as the root of all evil.
+People earn money through hard work — be it their own or their family’s.
 See it as something to be proud of versus as an evil tool.
 As Walt Disney said: